netzpirat/haml-coffee/README.md

 You can see all the available options by executing `haml-coffee --help` and have a look at the [compiler options](#compiler-options) for detailed information about all the options.

+The `input` and `output` are optional and you can also directly redirect the streams.

 #### Input filename

 You can either specify a single template or a directory with the `-i`/`--input` argument.
 When you supply a directory,